rickyklu/toastmarketingquiz/README.md

 ## Development Instructions

-###Set up
+### Set up

 1. Clone/pull repo
 2. Run `npm install` to install dependencies
 3. Set up the keys (see below)

-###Usage
+### Usage

 - `npm run dev`: runs react front end (created by create-react-app) and express backend concurrently
-- `keys.js`: a key file to determine which keys to use.
-For your own development, create a `dev.js`, file with javascript object containing the propprietary key
+- `/config`: a directory containing "key" files to determine which keys to use (similar to environment variables).
+For your own development, create a `dev.js`, file with javascript object containing the propprietary key in the same directory as `key.js` and `prod.js`.
+For production update `prod.js` with the system environment variables you define.

 ## Built using